Charlotte Osei

-Charlotte Kesson-Smith Osei (born 1 February 1969) is the UN International Elections Commissioner, a Ghanaian lawyer and former chairperson of the Electoral Commission of Ghana from 2015 until she was dismissed in June 2018 on grounds of financial malfeasance.
-Her dismissal has been challenged in the Supreme Court of Ghana by two separate writs.
-She became the first female to serve in the office of the Electoral Commission of Ghana since the independence of Ghana.
-Before her appointment she was the chairperson of the National Commission for Civic Education.
+Charlotte Kesson-Smith Osei (born 1 February 1969) is a Ghanaian lawyer and former chairperson of the Electoral Commission of Ghana from 2015 until she was dismissed in June 2018 on grounds of financial malfeasance.
+Her dismissal has been challenged in the Supreme Court of Ghana in two separate writs.
+She became the first female to serve in the office of the Electoral Commission of Ghana since the country's independence.
+She was previously the chairperson of the National Commission for Civic Education.
 In May 2019, she was appointed by the United Nations to be on a team of international advisors, to assist in managing the 2019 presidential elections in Afghanistan.